csaid/csaid.github.io/_posts/2020-11-29-contagiousness-sensitivity.md

 Let’s look at two examples.

 #### Journalism
 A recent New York Times article headlined “[A Rapid Test Falters in People Without Symptoms](https://www.nytimes.com/2020/11/02/health/coronavirus-testing-quidel-sofia.html)” highlighted low diagnostic sensitivity in antigen tests (30% in some populations!).
 Only after 21 paragraphs did the article mention the much more relevant contagiousness sensitivity metric, which showed strong real world performance at 85%.
-By highlighting the irrelevant metric rather than the relevant metric, the article gave readers the false impression that antigen tests are inaccurate.
+By highlighting the irrelevant metric rather than the relevant metric, the article gave readers the impression that antigen tests are inaccurate.
 In fact, antigen tests are accurate -- for the job that they are intended to do.

 Why did the journalist wait so long to introduce the contagiousness sensitivity metric?
 Because of concerns that appear overly academic.
 “There is no universal ‘magic-number cutoff’, one researcher was quoted as saying.
 Failure to culture the virus is not a “guarantee” of lack of contagiousness, said another.